 We are going to compare Q to K. Let's do that.

-Here is that general expression I had that allowed me to calculate delta G at any arbitrary pressures of the reactants in the products.
-Here is the expression delta G knot at equilibrium.
+Here is that general expression I had that allowed me to calculate delta G at any arbitrary pressures of the reactants and the products.
+Here is the expression delta G nought at equilibrium, delta G nought equal minus RT In of K.

-Delta G knot equal minus RTL and a K. What I am going to do is substitute this delta G knot into here right in there.
+What I am going to do is substitute this delta G nought into here right in there.
 Let me do that.

 I am just going to plug it right in.

-So, I have minus RTL and a K plus RTL and a Q.
+So, I have minus RT In of K plus RT In of Q.

 Now I have the difference between two logs.
 The difference between two logs is the log of the quotient of those arguments of the logs.

-So, delta G then is RT times LN of Q over K. Remember what Q is?
+So, delta G then is RT times In of Q over K.

+Remember what Q is?

 It is this ratio of instantaneous partial pressures.

-If we have a reaction running and we somehow measure the partial pressures at some time, we calculate the reaction quotient from that and then we find that Q is less than K, the equilibrium constant, what that means is that we have fewer products present than equilibrium says we should have.
+If we have a reaction running and we somehow measure the partial pressures at some time, and we calculate the reaction quotient from that and then we find that Q is less than K, the equilibrium constant, what that means is that we have fewer products present than equilibrium says we should have -- -- because Q is less than K.

-Because Q is less than K. If that is the case then what is going to happen is that the reaction is going to proceed in the forward direction in order to make more products so that Q can get to the point of being equal to K.

-You can also see that up here.
+If that is the case, then what is going to happen is that the reaction is going to proceed in the forward direction in order to make more products, so that Q can get to the point of being equal to K. You can also see that up here.

 When Q is less than K, we had the log of a number that is going to be less than one.
 The log of a number less than one is a negative number.
-When Q is equal to K, delta G is going to be negative, meaning the reaction as written is spontaneous in the forward direction.
+When Q is equal to K, delta G is going to be negative, meaning, the reaction as written is spontaneous in the forward direction.
 That is what our equilibrium says.
 It wants to make more products.
-On the other hand, if we have Q greater than K that says we have too many products compared to what equilibrium says we should have.

-And of course then the reaction is going to run in the reverse direction.
+On the other hand, if we have Q greater than K, that says we have too many products compared to what equilibrium says we should have.
+And, of course, then the reaction is going to run in the reverse direction.

 It is going to try to use up those products and make more reactant.
 You can also see that by this expression.
-When Q is greater than K, we are going to have a log of a number that is greater than one.

-That is going to be positive.
-If delta G is positive in the forward direction for the reaction as written then it is the reverse reaction that is going to be spontaneous.
+When Q is greater than K, we are going to have a log of a number that is greater than one, that is going to be positive.
+If delta G is positive in the forward direction for the reaction as written, then it is the reverse reaction that is going to be spontaneous.

 Another way to look at it is shown here.